-What would the young king have given for a clear, spotless past, to which to point and say-"Trust in me, my people, your welfare is my sole aim, your enemies are mine, we will combat them together, only have patience, the moment is not yet come."
-He did attempt to convince them of this by the liberal measures, the desire for reforms, which he manifested immediately on his ac-cession.
+What would the young king have given for a clear, spotless past, to which to point and say-"Trust in me, my people, your welfare is my sole aim, your enemies are mine, we will combat them gloom of servitude to the stranger." together, only have patience, the moment is not stormed, as the meaning of all this became yet come."
+He did attempt to convince them apparent.
+The Pope was wilfully blind; though of this by the liberal measures, the desire for reforms, which he manifested immediately on his accession.
 It was not enough for all.
 The young disciples of "Young Italy," in their first flush of hope and untried strength, must have palpable, tangible proofs that their ideas of the right and best course to set Italy free would be carried out to the uttermost and instantly.
 Mazzini, deeply imbued with the warnings and predictions of Foscolo, became to the enthusiasts their leader and their idol.
 He called loudly to Charles Albert to proclaim war there and then to Austria; pleaded eloquently the nation's sorrows, and the grand position their redressor might assume.
 The cautious prince pointed to the French expedition to Ancona; to the Austrian troops in Lombardy; to his own neglected and impoverished army, as potent reasons why the undertaking was for the time impossible.